Vik0t/maxui-app.io/README.md

 The application can be deployed to Vercel with a managed PostgreSQL database.
 Follow the detailed guide in [VERCEL_DEPLOYMENT_GUIDE.md](server/VERCEL_DEPLOYMENT_GUIDE.md).

+#### Important Notes for Vercel Deployment

+1. **Database Initialization**: When deploying to Vercel with Supabase, the automatic database table creation might fail due to permission restrictions.
+If you encounter database initialization errors, you'll need to manually create the tables using the SQL commands in [server/migrations/init.sql](server/migrations/init.sql).

+2. **Environment Variables**: Make sure to configure all environment variables in the Vercel project settings, including database connection details and JWT secret.

+3. **CORS Configuration**: The application is configured to allow CORS requests from specific origins.
+If you deploy to a different domain, you may need to update the CORS configuration in [server/index.js](server/index.js).

 ### Environment Variables

 For local development, create a `.env` file in the server directory: